 Assuming east and west are aspects of the same thing renders their separation unthinkable.
 Their undulations reverberate back into prehistory. 出口转内销.
 This ground remains to be fabulated.
 This requires obscure courses of translation which are only tangential to anything passable as scholarly research.
 The circulation must proceed along ancient routes.
 But this is a functional antiquity as opposed to a factual antiquity.
 And even on the level of simple facts, who even knows where those caravans traded and where those ships sailed?
 And who could say for sure if they were Arabs or Iberians?
 The course of translation is hidden in the dirt of poetry.

-Nihilists reach for flowers but reject the dirt, and so their rootless leaves and petals quickly wilt.
+Nihilists reach for the flowers but reject the dirt, and so their rootless petals quickly wilt.

 A planetary dialectics cultivates deep roots which produce fruit for millennia.
 Though the roots can only go so deep as the soil, which never continues far beneath the surface.
 Nihilists are obsessed with what grows above the surface, or else they want to seize the center of the earth.
 But the sap of antiquity flows through the subsoil.

 The invisible veins of ancient culture wind errantly around the earth just beneath the surface.
 Scholars may study this meandering.
 They may disclose the political powers that move this world.
 These are the abstract forms of relationships.
 This spirituality of art can never be rendered as an economy of exchange.
 At noontide the two become one and the laws are written anew: “they come like lightening…. without pretext or reason… instinctive givers of form…. that is how states are born on this earth”.